microsoft/vscode-docs/docs/devcontainers/containers.md

 ## Getting started

-**Note**: You can learn how to get up-and-running quickly with dev containers in the introductory [dev container tutorial](/docs/devcontainers/tutorial.md).
+**Note**: You can learn how to get up-and-running quickly with dev containers in the introductory [Dev Containers tutorial](/docs/devcontainers/tutorial.md).

 ### System requirements